EverestAPI/EverestAPI.github.io/tutorials/modstruct.md

 ---
 title: "Mod Structure"
 _description: "How should the files in your mod be structured?
 What formats are supported?
-This chapter lists some common mod structure information."
+This page lists some common mod structure information."
 ---

 # Mod Structure